Heartland Flyer: Rolling stock

-Amtrak #184 in Phase IV heritage paint scheme leading the southbound Heartland Flyer at Norman, Oklahoma, on June 9, 2021.
+Amtrak #204 in Phase VII paint scheme leading the southbound Heartland Flyer near Oklahoma City, OK, on February 28th, 2026.

 The Heartland Flyer uses equipment from Amtrak's national fleet, typically two General Electric Genesis locomotives and two or three Superliner railcars.
 One of the Superliner cars is a snack coach with seating on the upper level of the car and a small Café area on the lower level.
 Previously, the Heartland Flyer used a combination of Hi-Level and Superliner railcars.

-For many years, the train was powered by only one locomotive with a Non-Powered Control Unit (NPCU) on the opposite end of the train to facilitate bi-directional travel.
+For many years, the train was powered by a single locomotive with a Non-Powered Control Unit (NPCU) at the opposite end to facilitate bidirectional travel.
 In 2009, the NPCU was replaced with a standard Genesis P42DC, giving the train locomotive power on both ends.
 The train returned to having an NPCU in 2015 until an accident in 2017 took one NPCU out of operation so the train alternated between both configurations.
 It later returned to having locomotive power on both ends.

 From April 2010 to April 2011, Amtrak and the Oklahoma Department of Transportation carried out a research project to run the train on a biodiesel blend known as B20 (20% pure biofuel and 80% diesel).

 In 2022, Amtrak announced plans to replace its aging fleet of locomotives and railcars over the next ten years.
 Under the plan, the rolling stock utilized by the Heartland Flyer will be replaced between 2027 and 2032, though the exact trainset has not yet been determined.